ChromaPIE/Stargate/README.md

 ## About this Repository

 Step into the Stargate.
-Doing English - Simplified Chinese for Minecraft mods in an actually *good* way.
+Doing English - Simplified Chinese localization for Minecraft mods in an actually *good* way.

 ## Authorizations